 Post-Emergent Control

-For winter annual weeds that have already germinated, a post-emergent broadleaf herbicide like Defendor can provide effective control.
+If some winter annual weeds have already germinated, a post-emergent broadleaf herbicide like Defendor can provide effective control.
 Be sure to make your application before the first hard frost.